DO'S AND DON'TS

 4. Improper Washing & Drying

-How to Prevent Yellowing & Keep Your Swimwear Fresh
+How To Prevent Yellowing & Keep Your Swimwear Fresh